aws-samples/aws-blockchain-node-runners/lib/solana/README.md

    {"jsonrpc":"2.0","result":{"context":{"apiVersion":"1.16.2","slot":221433176},"value":12870473061872488},"id":1}
 ```

-   If the nodes are still starting and catching up with the chain, you will see the following repsonse:
+   If the nodes are still starting and catching up with the chain, you will see the following response:

 ```HTML
    <html>